KristopherManalo/cse15l-lab-reports/LabReport3.md

 written_2/travel_guides/berlitz2/Crete-WhatToDo.txt:Honey is also one of the prime staples of the Cretan diet.
 Wild herbs and flowers on the hills impart a wonderful flavor, and you can buy it plain or with nuts added. written_2/travel_guides/berlitz2/Nepal-WhereToGo.txt:Bhaktapur expanded over the centuries from a nucleus around the Tachupal Tole, reached by a walk from the Nyatapola Temple through narrow streets full of unfamiliar merchandise: the lengths of red yarn are sold to be plaited in women’s hair; the gray cannonballs are homemade soap, the conical yellowish cigarettes are bidi, the cheapest tobacco, and can be bought singly.
 There will be heaps of orange turmeric, cardamom, ginger, and other spices, and bundles of dried fish, looking like twigs.
 Pan sellers offer to mix lime, spices, and bits of nuts and tobacco in a fresh betel-leaf packet for chewing.
 Bigger leaves stuck together with bamboo toothpicks are sold as plates for temple offerings.
 ```
+The command-line option is searching for the string " nuts " in all files present in written_2, displaying the path and the line that contains the string.
+Useful if I wanted to gain knowledge of some nuts that are considered a delicacy of vacation spots, in a general sense its useful to search the content of a directory to figure out quickly what is inside the directory.

 ### `grep -l`
+Command line option was discovered by running `man grep` in bash.
 ```diff
 $ cd written_2/travel_guides/berlitz2
 $ grep -l "California" *